andrewjarkwahwong/andrewjarkwahwong.github.io/_posts/2024-07-08-specificanionads.md

 $$\Delta G_{ads}(U_{abs})=G_{A^*_{(aq)}} + G_{e^-} - G_{A^-_{(aq)}} - G_{*_{(aq)}}$$

-The free energy change of the adsorbed anion, A$^*$ is generally defined as:
+The free energy change of the adsorbed anion, $A^*$ is generally defined as:

 $$ G_{i_{(g)}} = E_{i,DFT} + E_{ZPVE} + TS_{vib}$$

-where the DFT Enthalpy at 0 K is E$_i$, the zero point energy is E$_{ZPVE}$ , and TS$_{vib}$ is the entropic corrections.
+where the DFT Enthalpy at 0 K is $E_i$, the zero point energy is $E_{ZPVE}$ , and$TS_{vib}$ is the entropic corrections.
 At a first approximation, the latter two terms are determined from DFT from both a harmonic oscillator approximation and vibrational calculations.

 Approximating the solvation free energy change during specific adsorption is challenging.
 Here, we define the solvation free energy change for specific anion adsorption as: